Here's a bread I make almost every weekend so we can have something nutritious to snack on when hunger hits.

 I usually add molasses to the bread which gives it a great taste and a great color.
 I didn't this time, for no particular reason.
 It was still wonderful, but if you'd like some added richness do use the molasses which is full of great nutrients like iron, calcium and magnesium, among other things.

-- Mix the water, soymilk, sugar, salt, molasses and oil in a bowl.
+- Mix the remaining cup of water, soymilk, sugar, salt, molasses and oil in a bowl.

 - Add the yeast to the soymilk mixture, then add the whole-wheat flour and the vital wheat gluten flour.